cssanimation/cssanimation.github.io/_posts/2017-04-21-space-transitions.md

 home_image: /images/posts/space/home.jpg
 imageURL: /images/posts/space/home.jpg
 layout: post
-title: Space transitions
+title: Transitions in space
 tweet_text: Achieve complex animation with just a few transitions
 type: tutorial
 ---

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-Sometimes a few simple transitions can make a huge difference.
-In this article we'll learn how just one `transition` can bring your content to life, as well as look at how can plan and build our hover effects to perform smoothly and look great.
+A few simple transitions can make a huge difference.
+In this article we'll learn how we can use transitions to bring our content to life, as well as plan and build our hover effects to perform smoothly and look great.

 ## Transitions vs animations